-THE LAPSE OF THE YEAR

-SPRING am I, too soft of Much to speak ere I depart Ask the summer tide to prove The abundance of my love SUMMER looked for long am I Much shall change or ere I die Prithee take it not amiss 200 Though I weary thee with bliss Laden AUTUMN here I stand Weak of heart and worn of hand Speak the word that sets me free, Nought but rest seems good to me The shall WINTER mend your case ?"
-Set your teeth the wind to face Beat the snow down , tread the frost All is gained when all is lost."
+40 THE LAPSE OF THE YEAR Much to speak ere I depart Ask the summer tide to prove The abundance of my love SUMMER looked for long am I Much shall change or ere I die Prithee take it not amiss Though I weary thee with bliss Laden AUTUMN here I stand Weak of heart and worn of hand Speak the word that sets me free, Nought but rest seems good to me In shall WINTERmend your case?
+Set your teeth the wind to face !!!
+Beat the snow down , tread the frost All is gained when all is lost.

 Figure 4.
-William Morris, "The Lapse of the Year', from A Book of Verse, 1870, p.
+William Morris, 'The Lapse of the Year', from A Book of Verse, 1870, p.
 40 (Victoria & Albert Museum, London).